 - Activities may be conducted outdoors.
-Loudspeakers or music, live or recorded, shall not be permitted within 600 feet of a residentially zoned property. - A business license is required to be held for the entire facility and on-site management is required to be present during all hours of operation to ensure compliance with the required standards. - Retail sales vendors are permitted as an accessory use to the Food Court but shall not exceed 50% of the designated vendor stalls. - Canopies, awnings, or shade structures designed to shield operators or patrons must meet the UDC and adopted Building Code requirements and must be permanently affixed to the ground. - Signage and waste collection are required to meet the requirements of the UDC and related standards in the Technical Standards Manual. - Compliance with the adopted Outdoor Lighting Code and outdoor lighting standards is required. - If all, or part, of the food courts operate outdoors, those outdoor portions shall also comply with the following standards: - All vendors shall be located within a developed stall.
+Loudspeakers or music, live or recorded, shall not be permitted within 600 feet of a residentially zoned property. - A business license is required to be held for the entire facility and on-site management is required to be present during all hours of operation to ensure compliance with the required standards. - Retail sales vendors are permitted as an accessory use to the Food Court but shall not exceed 50% of the designated vendor stalls. - Canopies, awnings, or shade structures designed to shield operators or patrons must meet the UDC and adopted Building Code requirements and must be permanently affixed to the ground. - If all, or part, of the food courts operate outdoors, those outdoor portions shall also comply with the following standards: - o All vendors shall be located within a developed stall.
 The number of vendors will be limited by the number of stalls. - o Permanent power pedestals for each vendor stall are required.
-A central grease interceptor to serve all vendors is also required. - Temporary or permanent accessible restrooms and a parking area with delineated parking spaces with a dust-proof surface may be permitted as exceptions to the standard requirements. - O If located within an existing developed site, such as a shopping center parking area, excess available parking may be allocated to the requirements for the food court.
+A central grease interceptor to serve all vendors is also required. - Temporary or permanent accessible restrooms and a parking area with delineated parking spaces with a dust-proof surface may be permitted as exceptions to the standard requirements. - If located within an existing developed site, such as a shopping center parking area, excess available parking may be allocated to the requirements for the food court.
 Parking spaces utilized for vendor parking and patron access may continue to be counted towards the parking provided on-site.
 On-site circulation standards and fire routes must be maintained.
-Additional landscaping (UDC Article 7.6) and stormwater retention and detention standards (citation) are not required. - o If located within an undeveloped site and permanent paving is not provided, landscaping (UDC Article 7.6) and stormwater retention and detention standards (citation) do not apply.
+Additional landscaping (UDC Article 7.6) and stormwater retention and detention standards (TSM Sect 4-03.0.0) are not required.

-PLANNING COMMISSION MEMORANDUM C8-23-03 Food Truck Courts Unified Development Code (UDC) and Trussen Code Amendments (Citavida)
+PLANNING COMMISSION MEMORANDUM C8-23-03 Food Truck Courts Unified Development Code (UDC) Amendment (Citywide)